A classical music festival with a difference

-Because the project seemed right to us.
-First of all, it is something different to all the other events we have.
+Because the project seemed right for us.
+First of all, it is something different from all the other events we have.
 What I mean is, we aren’t treading on anyone’s toes.
 And in time, we hope that the festival will take its place among all the other sporting events which La Clusaz does so well.

 Finally, classical music is not the prerogative of Evian (Rencontres Musicales), Chamonix (Musilac, CosmoJazz), de Mégève (Festival Baroque, Savoy Truffle..), nor of Annecy (Variations Classiques).
 When you look at the map, there is a gap in the heart of the Aravis, and we are hoping to change that.

 I’ve heard that there are nearly 100 musicians performing!
 How did you end up with such a large number?

 There are five different performances and almost 100 musicians, among them some of the top names of the new generation.
 All of it under the artistic generation of Guillaume Vincent, a pianist from Annecy.